Archive-42/redux-docs/md-docs/updating-normalized-data.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-This requires the least amount of work on the reducer side, but does require that the action creator potentially do a fair amount of work to organize the data into the correct shape before the action is dispatched.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>This requires the least amount of work on the reducer side, but does require that the action creator potentially do a fair amount of work to organize the data into the correct shape before the action is dispatched.
 It also doesn't handle trying to delete an item.

 ### <span id="slice-reducer-composition" class="anchor enhancedAnchor_2LWZ"></span>Slice Reducer Composition<a href="#slice-reducer-composition" class="hash-link" title="Direct link to heading">#</a>